wolakdav/StopSpotDataPipeline/docs/flaggers.md

 ###Unopened door Flag
 Flag is turned on when door is not opened during stop (perhaps no passengers getting on/off, or test drive of the bus, or any other reason)
-  UNOPENED_DORR                       ['door' is 0 (door field specifies number of time door has been opened)]
+  UNOPENED_DOOR                       ['door' is 0 (door field specifies number of time door has been opened)]

+###Duplicate Flag
+Flag is turned on when there is a duplicate row exists in the dataset DUPLICATE                           [Checks full dataset for another identical row]